buonaparte/BnpServiceDefinition/README.md

 Definition
 ----------

+In a std ZF2 Application you will define all dependencies through Factories, writing a Factory class for each service ofter takes a lot of time and becomes an additional overhead, for fast prototyping developers usually define Factories as Closures - the problem with Closures - is they cannot be cached.
+Many of Zf2 developer use `Zend\Di` for prototyping, however this one comes with even bigger overhead, besides too much magic.
+**BnpServiceDefinition** propose an alternative way of defining Factories, through all "beloved" array configuration, right in your module config.
 All definitions are represented by arrays, following the bellow structure (we will use short array syntax here, but this module has no dependency for PHP 5.4):

 ```php
 return [